rachel-o-donnell/Mythology-Quiz/README.md

 **Site Goals:**

 Users can easily navigate the game by use of of simple box displaying all interactive elements.
 Users can enter their initials coose a level of difficulty and begin the game.
+All buttons have a hover feature helping a player to distinguish where their cursor is on the screen.
 On the game screen the player can clearly see icons at the top of the screen with a clickable home button that bring them back to the home screen at any point in the game, a user icon displays their own initials that they entered, an icon of a tropy displays the score and a question icon shows the user what question they are on out of 8 .

 Each quesion is displayed with 4 options for answers, users can skip a question by pressing the next button, and control when they see the next question if they want to study the answer.
 After an answer is clicked a color change will occur -green for correct red for incorrect.
 When the player has answered 8 questions an end game screen will appear displaying a personalised message with the players name, score and level difficulty.
 A painting of a mythological significance will be displayed and the player has the option to play the game again, if they wish.